Ed Brodow Interviews Gary Ford, President

 in Oklahoma City, the company operates in 20 countries around the world.

-Ed Brodow: I'm flattered that you still remember the seminar
+Ed Brodow: I'm flattered that you still remember the presentation

 almost fourteen years later.

-Gary Ford: It was the best seminar I ever attended.
+Gary Ford: It was the best presentation I ever attended.
 It really

 set me up for my negotiating career.
 I'm not blowing smoke.
 It has been